Tricuspid valve regurgitation

 - Blunt chest trauma.
 Experiencing trauma to your chest, such as in a car accident, can lead to tricuspid valve regurgitation.

 - Rheumatic fever.
-Rheumatic fever — a complication of untreated strep throat and once a common childhood illness in the United States — can damage the tricuspid valve, leading to tricuspid valve regurgitation later in life.
-Rheumatic fever can also damage more than one heart valve, and in more than one way.
-Rheumatic fever is rare in the United States, but still common in some countries.
+Rheumatic fever is a complication of untreated strep throat that can damage heart valves, including the tricuspid valve, leading to tricuspid valve regurgitation later in life.

 - Congenital heart defects.
-Some heart defects present at birth (congenital or genetic) may affect the tricuspid valve.
+Some heart defects present at birth (congenital) may affect the tricuspid valve.
 Most commonly this is Ebstein's anomaly.

 - Marfan syndrome.
-Marfan syndrome, a connective tissue disorder present at birth (congenital), can cause tricuspid valve regurgitation.
+Marfan syndrome, a genetic disorder of connective tissue present at birth, is occasionally associated with tricuspid valve regurgitation.

 - Radiation.
 Chest radiation may damage the tricuspid valve and cause tricuspid valve regurgitation.